circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 # Informal to formal Dutch

 Change the Information text of profile fields to use formal instead of informal Dutch:
+- IBAN
 - Website
 - K.v.K. nummer
 - Diensten/producten

+Go to the Global configuration > System > [User configuration] Password types > 'Login password'.
+Change the 'Public description' so it uses formal instead of informal Dutch.

 # Add new profile fields